 A vaginal tear (laceration) is a wound in the tissues of the vagina.
 It can be caused by damage during sex.
 Putting a foreign object into the vagina may also cause a tear.
 Other factors that can make a tear more likely include thinning of tissue in the vagina due to aging or scarring of the tissue due to surgery.
 An injury in the crotch area during activities such as cycling (straddle injury) can also lead to a vaginal tear.

 Treatment depends on how severe your tear is:

-To help relieve pain:
+To help ease pain:

 Use over-the-counter pain medicine as directed.
 If needed, stronger pain medicines may be prescribed.